k-amin07/YoutubeShorts/README.md

 ### MITM Proxy
 This one requires a Rooted Android device.
 It **may** work with iOS devices (see the bold text in the 7th point below) but I am unable to verify as I do not own an iOS device.
 This approach requires a WiFi connection, so we would need to figure out a way to throttle the WiFi speed to emulate a 2G connection **OR** enable systemwide HTTP proxy on mobile data.
-- Download MITM proxy.
+- Download MITM proxy from [here](https://mitmproxy.org/downloads/).
 Extract the zip and open terminal in the extracted folder.
 - Make the mitmweb file executable using
     ```
         chmod +x ./mitmweb